 What is The Great Trail?

-The Great Trail (TGT) (formerly the Trans Canada Trail) is one of the world's longest networks of multi-use recreational trails.
+The Great Trail (formerly known as the Trans Canada Trail) is one of the world's longest networks of multi-use recreational trails.
 Once fully connected, it will stretch nearly 24,000 km from the Atlantic to the Pacific to the Arctic oceans, through every province and territory, linking Canadians in nearly 1,000 communities.

-The second section, the Sooke Hills Wilderness Trail (approximately 13km), is being planned from Humpback Reservoir in Sooke Hills Wilderness Regional Park Reserve to the CRD-CVRD boundary.
+The second section, the Sooke Hills Wilderness Trail ( 13km), runs from Humpback Reservoir in Sooke Hills Wilderness Regional Park to the CRD-CVRD boundary.

 Where is the trail be located on Vancouver Island?

 On Vancouver Island, The Great Trail spans from Nanaimo through the Cowichan Valley to Victoria.